Kdr0x/Kd_Shellcode_Loader/README.md

 This program is a malware analysis tool intended to make it easy to launch shellcode prior to debugging.
 Source code has been included in the GitHub repository.

+Future Updates:

+Ability to launch shellcode from a specific file offset, per Lenny's/Evan's recommendations.
+Check back for this!

 Details:

 The Mar 17, 2021 update now features more error detection, ability to easily compile in 32-bit or 64-bit variations, command